SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-9.md

 ```
 Clearly a `BuyTransaction` constructor will be called, but first, a `Transaction` constructor must be called; base class parts of derived class objects are constructed before derived class parts are.
 The last line of the `Transaction` constructor calls the virtual function `logTransaction`, but there is where the surprise comes in.
 The version of `logTransaction` that's called is the one in `Transaction`, not the one in `BuyTransaction` — even though the type of object being created is `BuyTransaction`.
 During base class construction, virtual functions never go down into derived classes.

 In our example, while the `Transaction` constructor is running to initialize the base class part of a `BuyTransaction` object, the object is of type `Transaction`.
-That's how every parto of C++ will treat it, and the treatment makes sense: the `BuyTransaction` specific parts of the object haven't been initialized yet, so it's safest to treat them as if they didn't exist.
+That's how every part of C++ will treat it, and the treatment makes sense: the `BuyTransaction` specific parts of the object haven't been initialized yet, so it's safest to treat them as if they didn't exist.
 > An object doesn't become a derived class object until execution of a derived class constructor begins.

 They same reasoning applies during destruction.
 Once a derived class destructor has run, the object's derived class data members assume undefined values, so C++ treats them as if they no longer exist.
 Upon entry to the base class destructor, the object becomes a base class object, and all parts of C++ — virtual functions, `dynamic_cast`, etc., — treat it that way.